surifirstpin/Acubi_documentation/Version.5/Dashboard.md

 You can refer the existing lookup, based on which a new lookup is created to retrieve the data based on referred lookup.
 In this way  you can extract the data depending on referred lookup field.

-   -   **Referred** on selecting the referred checkbox the following lookup will extract the data based on the previously created lookup for which the referred checkbox is enabled.
+   -   **Referred** on selecting the referred checkbox the next following lookup will extract the data based on the previously created lookup for which the referred checkbox is enabled.

 ## Report Listeners